 - A device with an ARM-compatible CPU. - 800 KB of free RAM.
 (This RAM requirement is for a minimal test only.
-As more pairs are added to a test, more memory is required.) - 2.2 MB of permanent storage. - A Linux operating system (Linux kernel 2.4.20), such as Monta Vista Linux.
+As more pairs are added to a test, more memory is required.) - 2.2 MB of permanent storage. - A Linux operating system (Linux kernel 2.4.20), such as Monta Vista Linux. - Glibc 2.3.3 or newer (except for the Linux / ARM uClibc Performance Endpoint).

-We have tested with packages that implement Linux kernel 2.4.20.
+We have tested with packages that implement Linux kernel 2.4.20 and 2.6.9.
 We have not tested this version of the Performance Endpoint with any earlier versions of the Linux kernel.